7 Fun Things To Do During Your Visit to Fredericksburg, Texas

 An incentive for reaching the peak of this pink granite dome is the breathtaking view of the Texas Hill Country that awaits you at the top.
 Just a short 20-minute drive outside of Fredericksburg brings you to the enormous batholith that's part of Enchanted Rock State Park, which was once Native American sacred grounds.
 Outdoor enthusiasts can also engage in hiking, picnicking, and overnight camping at the state park.

 Probably the last place you'd expect to hear detailed accounts and witness bona fide relics of World War II in the Pacific is in this little Southern Texas town.
 But alas, history is waiting to be explored in Fredericksburg's National Museum of the Pacific War.
-In its vast gallery space, patrons can watch live re-enactments of battle scenes, participate in interactive exhibits, and view tanks and aircrafts used in the war.
+In its vast gallery space, patrons can participate in interactive exhibits and view tanks and aircrafts used in the war.

 7. Check the Festival Calendar

 Depending on what time of year you'll be visiting, there is almost always a seasonal festival on the lineup.
 In spring, expect events surrounding the Texas bluebonnets in bloom.
 In the fall, the town is gearing up for both Oktoberfest (which celebrates the town's German heritage) and the Food & Wine Festival.
 The town also gets decked out for the holiday season and is not to be missed.

 Now, off to plan your next trip to Fredericksburg.